danielsaidi/website_danielsaidi/collections/_posts/2010/2010-02-21-generate-a-game-board-map-from-a-bitmap.md

 	    InitializeRooms();
 	}

-The function above consists of two operations.
-First, all tiles on the board are fully initialized, then the board is divided into rooms.
+This function first initializes all tiles on the board, then divides the tiles into separate rooms.

 ## Step 2: Initialize each tile

-The `InitializeTiles` function below converts the texture into a color array and applies each color to the corresponding tile:
+The `InitializeTiles` function maps the texture to a color array and applies each color to the corresponding tile:

 ```csharp
 private void InitializeTiles(Texture2D image)